Once upon a time... lived the Schlumpf family

 Bugatti - the jewels of the collection

-There are only six in the world and two of them are on show at the Cité de l'Automobile: the Bugatti Royale is undoubtedly the jewel of the museum.
+There are only six in the world and two of them are on show at the National Automobile Museum: the Bugatti Royale is undoubtedly the jewel of the museum.

 An outrageous car in every sense of the word, its characteristics will make your head spin: 6m long, evaluated at between 200 and 300 horsepower.
 Intended for kings and millionaires, this outstanding limousine never found an owner.
 But it did become a legend.